mrlynn/mongodb-workshop/README.md

 Administrative privileges to install software on your computer.
 We will be installing MongoDB Compass in this workshop.

+### Structure of Workshop

+This workshop is structured in modules and branches.
+Branches are used in git to separate the content of a repository into specific builds or purposes.
+Since this workshop repo is more about content, we're leveraging branches to separate the content by language for the workshop participants.
+For example there are branches for the following languages:

+* Python
+* JavaScript
+    * React
+    * Vue.JS

+The master branch of the repository contains all of the base level information required for the workshop.
+In order to leverage the language specific branches, participants will need to complete the basic workshop in the master branch.

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.mongodb.com/) or [contact support](https://mongodb.com/support) and we’ll help you sort it out.